-Daily inspection of pre-filter
+Daily inspection of water separator

-Water in the pre-filter must be checked every day without fail.
+Water in the water separator must be checked every day without fail.
 The fuel system of the common rail engine is under extremely high pressure.
 Mixture of water with fuel fed to the supply pump may cause seizure of components such as the supply pump and injector.
-For details of pre-filter inspections, refer to Section "3.1 Checking before starting the engine" on page 143.
+For details of water separator inspections, refer to Section "3.1 Checking before starting the engine" on page 156.